colesegura/HorizonFrame2/HorizonFrame2/Documentation/StateOfProject.md

    - **Debug Mode:** Use Xcode’s debugger to step through `goToNextGoal()` in `VisualizationView.swift` or notification scheduling in `NotificationManager.swift` to understand state transitions.

 4. **Potential Next Features for Version 2.0:**
+   - **Goal Details Dropdown:** Implement dropdown UI in the Focuses tab to allow users to edit detailed descriptions of what their life will look like after achieving each goal.
+   - **Progress Page Phase 2:** Implement advanced analytics and AI insights for deeper progress tracking.
    - **CloudKit Integration:** Expand referral system with backend tracking for code redemption and shared awards.
    - **Analytics:** Add optional usage tracking (with consent) to understand user behavior for future improvements.
    - **Accessibility Enhancements:** Improve VoiceOver support and dynamic type scaling for broader usability.